Augustus Smith (politician): Berkhamsted Common

-In 1866 Lord Brownlow tried to enclose Berkhamsted Common with 5' steel fences built by Woods of Berkhamsted and therefore, claim it as part of his estate.
+In 1866 Earl Brownlow tried to enclose Berkhamsted Common with 5' steel fences built by Woods of Berkhamsted and therefore, claim it as part of his estate.
 Smith brought out a gang of navvies on a specially chartered train to roll up the fence and leave it within sight of Brownlow's house, demonstrating his will to protect Berkhamsted Common for the people of Berkhamsted.

 Personal life

 Smith lived at his house Tresco Abbey and started what would become the Tresco Abbey Gardens.

-Smith never married, but had illegitimate children by many women, including Mary Pender, a local woman whom with he had at least three children, two of which, Georgina and Laurence, Smith continued to support "in great comfort".
+Smith never married, but had illegitimate children by many women, including Mary Pender, a local woman with whom he had at least three children, two of which, Georgina and Laurence, Smith continued to support "in great comfort".
 He had a close relationship and a lifelong correspondence with Lady Sophia Tower, a married woman (and only daughter of the 1st Earl Brownlow) who often visited him at Tresco.
 The estate was inherited by his nephew Thomas Smith-Dorrien-Smith, and his descendants retain the lease of Tresco to the present day.

 The plaque on the front of a monument to Smith, located in the churchyard of St Mary's Old Church, St Mary's, Isles of Scilly.
 Click to enlarge.